nightroman/FarNet/FSharpFar/README.md

 A file mask or several file masks:
 *.fs.ini
 Description of the association:
-F# session
+F# interactive
 ─────────────────────────────────────
 [x] Execute command (used for Enter):
     fs: //open with = !\!.!
 ```

 ****
+### exec

 `fs: //exec [file = <script>] [; with = <config>] [;; F# code]`

-Invokes script/code with the specified or default configuration.
-The default is
+Invokes the script or F# code with the specified or default configuration.
-defined by `*.fs.ini` in the script folder or the active panel if the script is
+The default is `*.fs.ini` in the script folder or the active panel.
-omitted.
 If there is none then the main configuration is used.

+Examples:

 ```
 fs: //exec file = Script1.fsx